Scalingo/documentation/_posts/databases/2000-01-01-scalingo-mongodb-addon.md

 ### Meteor specific

 Meteor uses this feature to sync different instances of an application.
-Your can read more about how to scale Meteor <a href="http://doc.scalingo.com/languages/javascript/nodejs/meteor/#how-to-scale-meteor">here</a>.
+Your can read more about how to scale Meteor [here]({% post_url languages/javascript/meteor/2015-03-22-meteor %}#how-to-scale-meteor).

 The variable `MONGO_OPLOG_URL` is the one used by Meteor.
 As a result, after activating Oplog you just have to restart your application.